aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Enlightenment and French Revolution/Causes of the French Revolution.md

 #### Connection to previous units

-- Very similar to the [[Social pyramid of Europe|pyramid of feudalism]] but without serfs
+- Very similar to the [[../Introduction/Social pyramid of Europe|pyramid of feudalism]] but without serfs
-  - The pyramid was never very stable and lead to destruction like the [[Rome and the Rise of Christianity#The Decline|fall of rome]]
+  - The pyramid was never very stable and lead to destruction like the [[../Introduction/Rome and the Rise of Christianity#The Decline|fall of rome]]
-- The separation of class caused revolutions like in [[Rome and the Rise of Christianity|rome]]
+- The separation of class caused revolutions like in [[../Introduction/Rome and the Rise of Christianity|rome]]
-  - It can also be seen how having the monarch at the top can be bad like in florence and how their [[The Renaissance|renaissance]] created so much good because their social pyramid focused on the merchants
+  - It can also be seen how having the monarch at the top can be bad like in florence and how their [[../Renaissance/The Renaissance|renaissance]] created so much good because their social pyramid focused on the merchants
-- The tax issue is debated during the [[Enlightenment and Revolutions|Enlightenment]]
+- The tax issue is debated during the [[./Enlightenment and Revolutions|Enlightenment]]

 ### Estates-General